Asmiya135/SAARTHI/README.md

-# SAARTHI - AI-Powered Government Welfare Scheme Manager
+# ABHUDAYA - AI-Powered Government Welfare Scheme Manager

 ## Theory in Brief
-SAARTHI is a revolutionary platform that merges advanced AI with graph-based data modeling to simplify access to government welfare schemes.
-At its core, SAARTHI dynamically connects scheme data—scraped directly from government websites—using a graph-based tracking model.
+ABHUDAYA is a revolutionary platform that merges advanced AI with graph-based data modeling to simplify access to government welfare schemes.
+At its core, ABHUDAYA dynamically connects scheme data—scraped directly from government websites—using a graph-based tracking model.
 This sophisticated approach allows the system to semantically map user profiles to the most relevant schemes.
-Powered by state-of-the-art natural language processing (NLP) and optical character recognition (OCR) technologies, SAARTHI delivers real-time, multi-modal communication across text, voice, and sign language interfaces.
+Powered by state-of-the-art natural language processing (NLP) and optical character recognition (OCR) technologies, ABHUDAYA delivers real-time, multi-modal communication across text, voice, and sign language interfaces.

 ## Solution Overview
-SAARTHI is engineered as an end-to-end technical solution that redefines how users interact with government welfare schemes:
+ABHUDAYA is engineered as an end-to-end technical solution that redefines how users interact with government welfare schemes:

 - **Graph-Based Data Model:**
   Utilizes a dynamic graph-based tracking model integrated with Gemini-2.0-Flash.
 Scheme data scraped from government portals is organized into nodes and edges, creating an evolving, real-time map of available welfare schemes.